RedBlazerFlame/reboot-materials/compprog-materials/veteran/18-lazy-propagation-2/v-lazy-prop-2.md

 # Homework

 - Check the [Reboot Website](https://redblazerflame.github.io/reboot-materials/compprog-materials/veteran/18-lazy-propagation-2/) for the homework this week.
 This week, you wil only be assigned one problem, but it will be *very difficult*.
 In fact, you'll be tackling a previous IOI problem!
 Feel free to **collaborate and discuss with your fellow trainees**.
 You may also **ask for help from the trainers** and even **read the editorial (but only when you're really stuck)** :smile:
+- For this week's problem, my biggest tip for you is to consider what remains true after applying an operation.
+Try experimenting with the state of each node! ^^